-Figure 9-606a Extension field format

 Add the following paragraph to the end of 9.4.2.166 Fine Timing Measurement Parameters element (11md in D1.0)

 The Secure ToF Measurement field is set to 1 to enable a secure ToF measurement exchange between an ISTA and an RSTA.
 Otherwise the Secure ToF Measurement field is set to 0.